keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 	echo
 	echo "This disk has not previously been used with OpenBSD.
 You may share" echo "this disk with other operating systems.
-However, to be able to boot" echo "the system you will need a small DOS partition in the begining of" echo "the disk to hold the kernel boot.
+However, to be able to boot" echo "the system you will need a small DOS partition in the beginning of" echo "the disk to hold the kernel boot.
 OpenFirmware understands" echo "how to read an MSDOS style format from the disk." echo
-	echo "This DOS style partitioning has been taken care of if" echo "you choosed to do that initialization earlier in the install." echo
+	echo "This DOS style partitioning has been taken care of if" echo "you chose to do that initialization earlier in the install." echo
 	echo "WARNING: Wrong information in the BIOS partition table might" echo "render the disk unusable."